 Registered Student Organizations

-Explore Involvement Opportunities — SOF encourages you to explore currently registered organizations.
+Explore Involvement Opportunities — SOC encourages you to explore currently registered organizations.
 During your search, you’ll learn about an organization missions, purpose and goals.

 Engage with Fellow Students — Contact an officer for more information, attend an organization meeting or event, stop by an organization booth, sign up for an organization mailing list, or complete your membership.
 Remember, you don’t have to join everything at once.
 Take it slow and find the best fit for you.